THE WAR DUNGEON

-My Family in the Second World War
+Our Family in World War 2

 Leading Airman William D. Henderson

 William would join on June 6th 1944, as he turned 18.
-Failing to meet the requirements for aircrew in the RCAF, he enlisted in the Royal Canadian Navy, eventually training for posting as Naval Aircrew.
+Failing to meet the requirements for aircrew in the RCAF, he enlisted in the Royal Canadian Navy, eventually training and qualifying for a posting as Naval Aircrew.

 Sgt.
 Robert A. Henderson

-Sgt.
-Henderson would work with the Canadian Officer Training Corps (COTC) in Canada, as well as serving with the Intelligence Corps in Washington D.C. from 1942 until 1947.
+Most interestingly he worked with the Intelligence Corps in Washington D.C. from 1942 until 1947.

 Pte.
 Mark Mckain

 Mark Mckain would serve with the Loyal Edmonton Regiment throughout the Italian Campaign.
-He would be wounded 3 times during his time in Italy, the final time quite badly.
-He would return home for good in March 1945.
+He would be wounded 3 times while fighting in Italy, including being blown out of a truck that was hit by an 88 being one of the only survivors.

 Very little so far is known about this man.
 He is listed in the family histories as being killed in the Spanish Civil War.

-My Family in The Great War
+Our Family in The Great War

 The following are accounts from both sides of my family during the Great War.
 Combined, they fought at nearly every battle on the Western Front.
 I sadly do not have anything that belonged to them but, through this website I intend to create memorials to these men and those with whom they served.